AlirezaJav/Point_to_distribution_metric/readme.md

    --resolution=1023
    ```

-   * Note that distSize has a default value of 31
+   * Note that distSize has a default value of 31.
+(Values more than 100 are not allowed.)

    if you are also interested in MPEG metric D1 and D2 use the following example:
    ```console